 • Radiometrics and radiological protection.
 High resolution γ-spectroscopy; fixed personal contamination monitors in controlled areas; a suite of large area survey meters, contamination monitors, and dose rate detectors are available; personal dosimetry available if required.

 The HADES Facility was established with investment of £1M by UKRI EPSRC and the University of Sheffield, in new state-of-the-art materials processing and characterisation equipment, to enable higher throughput research and work with high radionuclide inventories.
 The Facility additionally incorporates prior investment of ca. £8M in laboratory refurbishment, space, and equipment, within the MIDAS facility, and allied Royce Institute, to provide a single point of user access.
-And also incorporates the STX Facility, the UK's first capability for laboratory based X-ray Absorption Spectroscopy.
+Access to the STX Facility, the UK's first capability for laboratory based X-ray Absorption Spectroscopy, is also available.

 A trained team of highly experienced researchers and experimental officers support operation of the Facility, providing user training, supervision, and equipment calibration and servicing.
 Access to the facility may be in person, remote, or sample mail in.